jrstew/jrstew.github.io/_pages/research.md

 My primary focus to-date has been in the field of statistical network analysis, where I have developed novel methodology and theory for high-dimensional statistical models of network data with dependent edges.
-I am working on new projects and research directions in profile monitoring and change-point detection in dynamical applications in medicine and biology.

 Published papers and papers in press